 Candidates file for Board of Education, Co.
 Commission

+Several local people filed this month for elected offices in the 2020 elections.
+Filing ended on Friday, December 20, at noon.

-Four candidates have filed for Alexander County Board of Commissioners and four candidates for Alexander County Board of Education thus far at the Alexander County Board of Elections Office in Taylorsville.
-Filing ends on Friday, December 20, at noon.
-To inquire about running for office, call the Board of Elections at 828-632-2990.
+Eight candidates have filed for Alexander County Board of Commissioners and seven candidates for Alexander County Board of Education, according to Patrick Wike, Elections Director.

 County Commissioner candidates